What it is and how to fix it

 How labor cost optimization works

-Perhaps one of the most important distinctions between a Payroll Leakage – Labor Cost Optimization Program is how the organization achieves the projected outcomes.
+Perhaps one of the most important distinctions of the Labor Cost Optimization service offering is how the organization achieves the projected outcomes.
 What is the model for moving to an improved business model where unintended and unexpected spending, low productivity and lost revenue opportunities are no longer a significant expense to the organization?

-The Payroll Leakage – Labor Cost Optimization Program model is a broad solution that includes the means to deliver hard dollar savings, increased revenue and operational improvements.
+The LCO model provides for a broad solution that includes the means to deliver hard dollar savings, increased revenue and operational improvements.

-For diagnostics to be effective there is a chain of everyday events that should occur to succeed which are as follows:
+For diagnostics to be effective, the following chain of everyday events should occur:

 - Commitment to change at every level